-Water Supply Water Quality Public Safety Long-Term Water Supply-Demand Imbalance Vulnerability During Droughts Loss of Water Supply Due to Other Resource Management Practices Long-Term Water Quality Impacts Due to Wildfires Water Quality Impacts Due to Stormwater Runoff Concerns Over Groundwater Contamination Vulnerability to Flooding Expected increase in demands and less reliable supplies due to limited availability of groundwater from local fractured rock aquifers and changes in surface water availability.
-Climate change- impacted hydrology and loss of snowpack result in long-term reduction in reliable water supply.
-The Other County Area is not serviced by a water purveyor and therefore may lack reliable water supply for planned economic growth There is no meaningful groundwater supply in the region and water supply can be vulnerable due to reliance on a single source of water (surface water).
+Water-Resource I Related Challenges i n the West Slope Water Supply Public Safety Long-Term Water Supply-Demand Imbalance Vulnerability During Droughts Loss of Water Supply Due to Other Resource Management Practices Long-Term Water Quality Impacts Due to Wildfires Water Quality Impacts Due to Stormwater Runoff Concerns Over Groundwater Contamination Vulnerability to Flooding in demands and less reliable supplies due to limited availability of groundwater from local fractured rock aquifers and changes in surface water availability. • Climate change-impacted hydrology and loss of snowpack result in long-term reduction in reliable water supply. • The Other County Area is not serviced by a water purveyor and therefore may lack reliable water supply for planned economic growth There is no meaningful groundwater supply in the region and water supply can be vulnerable due to reliance on a single source of water (surface water).
 Small water systems and domestic wells are vulnerable to water shortage due to drought or other contributing factors including power shutoff during extreme weather conditions.
-Increasing agricultural well permitting requests in small residential parcels served by public Dense forests prevent snow from reaching the ground, resulting in a reduction in water supply availability.
+Increasing agricultural well permitting requests in small residential parcels served by public water purveyors create administrative challenges and increase drought vulnerability Dense forests prevent snow from reaching the ground, resulting in a reduction in water supply availability.
 Stormwater is managed as a hazard and for water quality compliance purposes but not as a potential resource for broader benefits.
-Water infrastructure includes historic unlined ditches and wooden flumes that are susceptible to destruction by fires or landslides.
-Loss of these major conveyance structures would hinder water Increasing frequency and intensity of wildfires result in both temporary and long- term water quality degradation on a landscape scale.
+Water infrastructure includes historic dams, canals, and wooden flumes that are susceptible to destruction by fires or landslides.
+Loss of these major conveyance structures would hinder water deliveries.
+Increasing frequency and intensity of wildfires result in both temporary and long-term water quality degradation on a landscape scale.
 Increase in sediment, turbidity and algae growth in source water due to lack of trees after wildfires.
 Stormwater runoff may impact water quality, especially along the highway corridor and recreation and other use areas.
 Wastewater discharges or spills from damaged facilities located near surface water could create water quality concerns.
 Septic tank systems and pollution from runoff pose potential threats to local groundwater quality, although no significant issues have been identified to-date.
 Natural occurrence of arsenic in the West Slope could affect water quality in certain areas.
+Level of Conce